 9.- Color tab

-Color tab is not exactly a tool, but it will show you a different color palette every time that you open a new tab in your browser.
+Color tab is not exactly a tool, but it will show you a different colour palette every time that you open a new tab in your browser.
 Ideal for inspiration!
-Also, you can copy the HEX code of any of its colors with one
+Also, you can copy the HEX code of any of its colours with one

 This is not a design tool either, but we all know how important is to make a good impression when it comes to written communication.
 Grammarly checks your grammar and spelling, integrates perfectly with the browser, and its free version is enough to check emails and Drive documents (and even Facebook posts).

-And that is is, these are the 10 Chrome extensions I cannot live without.
-I hope they will be useful for you as well, and if you know any other interesting extension, share in the comments!
+And that is, these are the 10 Chrome extensions I cannot live without.
+I hope they will be useful for you as well!